vercas/vMake/README.md

     - `string` or `Path`: The destination file requires this specific source file;
     - `List` of `string`s and `Path`s: The destination file requires these specific source files;
     - `function`: Is given a destination path as argument and returns a `Path` or `List` of `string`s and `Path`s representing the source(s) for the destination path.
-- `Action`: A `function` which is given the destination `Path` and `List` of sources (even if just one), and should perform the steps necessary to obtain the destination path.
+- `Action`: A `function` which is given the destination `Path` and `List` of sources (even if just one), and should perform the steps necessary to obtain the destination path;
+- `Shared`: Whether the rule can be used by child components of the container or not.

 There should be rules available for every file that doesn't exist.